rushitambe07/demo/README.md

    data not restored by rollback 	data can restored rollback.  data not restored using rollback command.

 *ACID
+    Atomicity- All steps in a transaction must succeed or none of them. consistency-The database correct valid before and after a transaction. ioslation- Transactions not interfere with each other. durability - once transaction is saved it  saved—even if the system crashes

 1. DDL (Data Definition Language)
    - CREATE: Used to create tables, databases, indexes, and other objects.---create table employee